-COMET is a new and innovative scheme, funded by the Scottish Government, to give selected medical students an enhanced and immersive experience of General Practice which will equip them with the requisite skills to become the next generation of leaders of Primary Care in Scotland.
+COMET is an innovative scheme, launched in 2019, which is funded by the Scottish Government, and gives selected medical students an enhanced and immersive experience of General Practice, which will equip them with the requisite skills to become the next generation of leaders of Primary Care in Scotland.

 Entry to this scheme will be from among successful entrants to the MBChB course.
-Applicants will apply to Year 1 of the MBChB Course in the normal way via UCAS for entry in September the following year.
-Information on entry requirements for the MBChB Programme can be found here: https://www.gla.ac.uk/schools/medicine/mus/admissions/.
+Information on entry requirements for the MBChB Programme can be found here.
 An interview or entry is not guaranteed.

 Once students have commenced the MBChB Course they will be introduced to COMET during Year 1 and will apply during the first term of Year 2.
 There are 30 places available on the COMET scheme for each year.
-Applications are completed in Year 1 and successful students embark on the COMET programme from Year 2 until the end of Preparation for Practice in Year 5.
+Students embark on the COMET programme from Year 2 until the end of Preparation for Practice in Year 5.
 The COMET curriculum covers all aspects of General Practice with a rich exposure to real life clinical practice during the 4 years of the programme; central to COMET is increased patient contact and an authentic experience of Primary Care in Scotland.

 The COMET students will continue on the usual MBChB curriculum with exposure to all the other teaching and specialties.
 The additional COMET teaching throughout Years 2-5 of the MBChB course consists of the following:

 Year 2: COMET SSC – in Health Inequalities

-Year 3, 4 and 5: fortnightly half-day, or monthly all day, sessions in General practice (GP Longitudinal Placement) + 1 x COMET SSC + 1 x COMET elective
+Year 3, 4 and 5: one day per month is spent in General Practice (GP Longitudinal Placement) + 1 x COMET SSC + 1 x COMET elective.